janbodnar/Python-AI-Skolenie/pandasai.md

 agent = Agent(df)

-# Get comprehensive overview
+# 1. Comprehensive overview
 response = agent.chat(
-    "Provide a comprehensive summary including shape, data types, " "missing values, and basic statistics"
+    "Provide a comprehensive summary including shape, data types, " "missing values, and basic statistics. "
+    "Return the result as a string using: "
+    "result = {'type': 'string', 'value': summary}"
 )
 print(response)

-# Identify outliers
+# 2. Identify outliers
+response = agent.chat(
-response = agent.chat("Find any outliers in the purchase_amount column")
+    "Find any outliers in the purchase_amount column. " "Return the result as a dataframe using: "
+    "result = {'type': 'dataframe', 'value': output_df}"
+)
 print(response)

-# Distribution analysis
+# 3. Distribution analysis (pie chart)
+agent.chat(
-agent.chat("Show the distribution of customers by region with a pie chart")
+    "Show the distribution of customers by region with a pie chart. " "Save the plot to a file and return only the file path."
+)

-# Statistical insights
+# 4. Statistical insights
+response = agent.chat(
-response = agent.chat("What is the age distribution?
-Show quartiles") print(response)
+    "What is the age distribution?
+Show quartiles. " "Return the result as a dataframe using: "
+    "result = {'type': 'dataframe', 'value': output_df}"
+)
+print(response)
 ```

-This example shows how PandasAI can automate common EDA tasks that would
+This example highlights how PandasAI streamlines exploratory data analysis by
-normally require multiple lines of Pandas code.
-The agent generates descriptive
-statistics, identifies anomalies, and creates visualizations to help you
-understand your data quickly.
+handling tasks that would typically require several separate Pandas operations.
+Instead of writing manual code for summaries, anomaly detection, or plotting,
+the agent interprets natural‑language instructions and produces structured
+outputs, cleaned data, and visualizations.
+It turns common EDA workflows into a
+conversational process, helping you move from raw data to meaningful insights
+with far less effort.

 ## Best Practices